WagnerSousaLima/WagnerSousaLima/README.md

 *📚 Always studying and practicing to improve as a software developer.*<br />

-*🚀 Passionate about computing, science, innovation, and technology.*<br />
+*🚀 Enthusiastic about computing, science, innovation and technology.*<br />